pu2clr/RDA5807/README.md

 ### Examples summary

-The following table show the main examples implemented in this library.
+The following table shows the main examples implemented in this library.
 These examples can guide you to build your own receiver.

 | Sketch Name                     |  Description |
 | ------------------------------- | ------------ |